 Cons: Heavy; expensive, short-staple insulation can de-loft relatively quickly.

 Patagonia Nano Puff Men’s | Women’s (Most Sustainable)

 Weight: 12.8 ounces men’s | 10.8 ounces women’s

 Fill: 60-g PrimaLoft Gold Eco

-The Patagonia Nano Puff is built primarily from eco-friendly materials, including a recycled polyester ripstop shell and packed with PrimaLoft Gold Insulation Eco, made from post-consumer recycled content.
-This jacket is one of the least-insulating on the list, ideal for warm weather and hot people (temperature-wise, that is, although the cut is very flattering).
+The Nano Puff is built primarily from eco-friendly materials, including a recycled polyester ripstop shell and PrimaLoft Gold Insulation Eco, which is made from post-consumer recycled content.
+This jacket is one of the least insulating on the list, ideal for warm weather and hot people (temperature-wise, that is, although the cut is very flattering).
 It also has a neutral fit for layering over and under.
 The hood is form-fitting, the face fabric is abrasion resistant and highly durable, and all materials are weather-resistant.
 This jacket is reasonably breathable for use as a mid-layer on the go. –Editors

 Materials and Features